11 small business grants for minorities

 If you are looking for more flexible options, consider alternatives to small business grants.
 These are typically more widely available, easier to apply for, and have fewer restrictions.
 But unlike grants, most of these alternatives must be repaid.

-- Business credit cards: Opening a business credit card offers your business a line of credit that can but used to pay for expenses related to your business.
+- Business credit cards.
+Opening a business credit card offers your business a line of credit that can be used to pay for expenses related to your business.

 The bottom line